Hard Money Lenders California: Fast Funding for Real Estate

 North Coast Financial, Inc.

-Based in Oceanside, North Coast Financial is a direct hard money lender with more than 40 years of experience.
-The company and its affiliates have funded over $800 million in real estate loans throughout California.
-They specialize in providing hard money loans for real estate investors and property owners.
-North Coast Financial stands out by offering same-day loan approvals and funding most loans within five days.
+Based in Oceanside, North Coast Financial is a direct hard money lender with over 40 years of industry experience.
+Together with its affiliates, the company has funded over $1 billion in real estate loans.
+Specializing in financing for real estate investors and property owners, North Coast Financial stands apart from traditional lenders.
+Most loans can be funded within five days, with same-day approvals available for qualified borrowers.

-Lending clientele: Commercial and residential real estate investors, as well as homeowners
+Lending clientele: Commercial and residential real estate investors and homeowners

-Loan criteria: Depends on the loan program; for example, LTVs up to 70%–75% are available for residential real estate investment loans with financing terms up to 3 years
+Loan criteria: Depends on the loan program; for example, LTVs up to 70%–75% are available for residential real estate investment loans with financing terms up to three years

 Should I partner with a hard money lender in California?